 - 1/2 cup grated Parmesan cheese

 - Preheat oven to 350 °.
 Cook mostaccioli according to package directions; drain and set aside.
-In a large saucepan, cook beef and onion over medium heat until meat is no longer pink.
+Meanwhile, in a large saucepan, cook beef and onion over medium heat until meat is no longer pink.
 Add garlic; cook 1 minute.
 Drain.

 - Stir in tomatoes, tomato sauce and paste, mushrooms, water, salt, sugar, basil, pepper and bay leaf.
 Bring to a boil.
 Reduce heat; simmer, uncovered, 30 minutes, stirring occasionally.

 - Discard bay leaf.
 Stir in mostaccioli.
 Spoon half into a 13x9-in. baking dish.
 Sprinkle with mozzarella cheese; layer with remaining meat mixture.
 Sprinkle with Parmesan cheese.